 Officially released May 4th of this year, Try is an emotive and explorative look into the heart and soul of Sidgwick.
 Compelling enough to make you want to hear more.
 Her sweet voice captivates while slowly pulling the listener in until they succumb to the magic of her words and melodies.

 Singing for festivals like the Shetland Folk Festival, and opening for artists inlcuding Martin Carthy, Newton Faulkner, and Chris Helme has given her music a seasoned sound.
 She falls somewhere musically between The Cranberries, Sarah McLachlan, Jewel, Tracy Chapmen, and Tori Amos.

-For more information on Sedgewick check out her website.
+For more information on Sidgwick check out her website.
 Listen to more info on her Soundcloud page.
 To purchase the single click on these links,Amazon, Google Play, iTunes.
 You can also find pictures and other information on her Facebook, Twitter and Instagram pages.